Songfacts®: You can leave comments about the song at the bottom of the page.

 There is a hidden message buried in this track, but what that message says depends on who you ask.
 The band did some clapping and chanting that was played backward, creating the sucking noise in the song.
 What they chanted had to do with their manager, Frank Connelly, who had been diagnosed with cancer and sold rights to manage the band to the team of Steve Leber and David Krebs.
 According to Steven Tyler, they were chanting, "F--k you, Frank," but their producer Jack Douglas says it was "Thank you, Frank."

-This was re-released in 1991.
+This was re-released in 1991 to promote their Pandora's Box compilation.
 A video was shot for it featuring a young man having phone sex with what he believes is a beautiful young lady.
 At the end of the video, we find out she is a fat chain smoker with a few kids.

 Joe Perry used a talkbox to create the distorted vocal sounds at the beginning.
 Peter Frampton used a talkbox with spectacular success on his 1976 album, Frampton Comes Alive.